Secuter/SecuterYGOCustomCards/README.md

 - **Armorizing**: Extra Deck monsters related with armor cards, they are summoned using 1 monster that has X or more armors, eg. 1 Dragon monsters with 3+ armors
 The minimum number of armors the material must have are also the number of 'Shield' stars in the monster level.
 (A monster that require 2 armors as material will be Shell Rank 2, the yellow shields in the Level.
 They have both a Shell Rank and a Level, the level is the sum of shields and stars.).
 Armorizing monsters can be also Armor monsters.
 - **Exarmorizing**: Extra Deck monsters that share the same Summoning Type as Armorizing, the only difference is that they uses 2 or more monsters as material.
 There are both Exrmorizing Armor Monsters and non-Armor ones.
+- **Wandering**: Extra Deck monsters that are Summoned when a specific condition is met, with the peculiarity of not requiring any monsters as material.
+The condition is usually when you or your opponent do a specific action a X number of times in a single turn.
+(Such as sending cards from the deck to the GY, destroying cards, a specific Summoning, etc.).
+    - Each player can only Wandering Summon once per turn.
+(There are effects that enable multiple Summons.)
+    - Their summon is a Trigger Effect, not a Summon Procedure, so it can be negated with cards that negate monster effects but not with cards that negate a Summon.
+    They also can only be Summoned in the exact moment when the condition is met.
+So, if you choose to not Summon it in that chain, you cannot Wandering Summon it for the rest of the turn, but you can Wandering Summon a different monster when the condition is met.
+(This is also because the condition says for example 'When you activate your 4th Spell this turn', that is not 4 or more Spells, so if you miss the chance the condition is not met again when you activate your 5th or 6th Spell.)

 ### Other mechanics without a new card type
 - **Exchange**: They are effect monsters similar to Spirit, they return to the hand during the End Phase and the Exchange Summon and then you can Exchange Summon a monster from hand that meets certain conditions depending on the card, eg. it could be a WATER monster, a Level 4 or a specific archetype.
 (They don't return to the hand if Exchange Summoned this turn.)
 Most Echange Monsters have an effect when Exchange Summoned or related to it.
 - **Runic**: Runic cards are Runic Monsters and Runic Spells/Traps.